tBuLi/flash-kingdon-clifford/README.md

 Currently only $O(2)$-equivariant have been implented (more to follow):
 - `fused_gelu_sgp_norm_nd`: multivector GELU $\rightarrow$ weighted geometric product $\rightarrow$ (optionally) multivector RMSNorm

-The geometric algebra part of the triton kernels is implemented as follows:
+The geometric algebra part of the 2D VGA triton kernels is implemented as follows:
 ```py
 from kingdon import Algebra, MultiVector
 from sympy import symbols, Symbol